Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 If you or someone you know is impacted by family violence, call the Safe at Home Family Violence Response and Referral Line on 1800 633 937 or visit the 1800RESPECT website.
 In an emergency, call 000.

 You can also call the Men's Referral Service on 1300 766 491 for anonymous and confidential telephone counselling, information and referrals to help men stop using violence and controlling behaviour.
-This service operates 9am to 9pm Monday to Friday and 10am to 4pm Saturday, Sunday and Public Holidays.
+This service operates in Tasmania 24 hours, 7 days a week.